 - Bring a small journal to record your favorite moments.

 - Have a plan to recharge your phone—especially if you’ll take photos on it.
-Simply turning it onto airplane mode will likely preserve your .battery for the duration of your camp out.
+Simply turning it onto airplane mode will likely preserve your battery for the duration of your camp out if it’s 24 hours or less.

 - Store your phone in a waterproof bag.
 Better safe than sorry!

-- A first aid kit including bug bite cream and Benadyrl in case of a lot of bites.
+- A first aid kit including bug bite cream and basic medication in case of a lot of bites.

 - Snuggle, relax, and enjoy the company—and your surroundings.